iifl-logo

 Report on Other Legal and Regulatory Requirements

-a) We have sought and obtained all the information and explanations which to the best of our knowledge and belief were necessary for the purpose of our audit of the aforesaid Special Purpose Combined Financial Statements;
+Based on our audit, we report that: i.
+We have sought and obtained all the information and explanations which to the best of our knowledge and belief were necessary for the purposes of our audit. ii.
+The Balance sheet, the Statement of Profit and Loss including Other Comprehensive Income, the

 For Deloitte Haskins & Sells LLP